bahailu-abera/alx-low_level_programming/0x15-file_io/README.md

 ### Important terminology

 what is File Descriptor?
-	\nFile Descriptor is integer that uniquely identifies an open file of the process. what is file Descriptor table?
+	File Descriptor is integer that uniquely identifies an open file of the process. what is file Descriptor table?
-	\nFile descriptor table is the collection of integr array indices that are file descriptors in which elements are pointers to file table entries. what is table entry ?
+	File descriptor table is the collection of integr array indices that are file descriptors in which elements are pointers to file table entries. what is table entry ?
-	\nFile table entry is a structure in memory surrogate for an open file, which is created when process request to open file and these entries maintains file position.
+	File table entry is a structure in memory surrogate for an open file, which is created when process request to open file and these entries maintains file position.

 ### Standard File Decriptors:
 	when any process starts, then that process file descriptors